sunilprajapati150/is210-week-06-synthesizing/README.rst

 .. hint::

-    If you're stumped on how to count the number of tables because Python's integer division can't acount for fractions, consider the following:
+    If you're stumped on how to count the number of tables because Python's integer division can't account for fractions, consider the following:

     .. code:: python